Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Resonant states

-As a preparation for the main part of the present paper, we review in this section mathematics of the resonant state as an eigenfunction of the Schr\"{o}dinger equation~\cite{HSNP2007}.
-It is rather common to define a resonant state as a pole of the $S$ matrix.
-In fact, there are mainly two ways of defining the resonant state.
+As a preparation for the main part of the present paper, we review in this section mathematics of the resonant state as an eigenfunction of the time-independent Schr\"{o}dinger equation~\cite{HSNP2007}.
+There are a dynamical view of resonance and a static one.
+In the dynamical view, the resonance is described as follows; a particle comes into a scattering potential, is captured for a while and escapes after a lifetime.
+This time evolution is governed by the time-dependent Schr\"{o}dinger equation.
+In the present paper, we focus on the static view, where resonance is described as an eigenstate of the time-independent Schr\"{o}dinger equation~\cite{HSNP2007}.

+It is rather common in the static view to define a resonant state as a pole of the $S$ matrix.
+In fact, there are mainly two ways of defining the resonant state in the static view.
 (We have been notified that there is yet another way~\cite{Presilla96}.)
 The definition based on the $S$ matrix may be called the indirect method~\cite{RBBM1997}.
 We here use the direct method of its definition; that is, we describe it as an explicit eigenfunction of the Schr\"{o}dinger equation~\cite{Gamow28,Siegert1939,Peierls59,leCouteur60,Zeldovich60,Hokkyo65,Romo68,Berggren70,Gyarmati71,Landau77,Romo80,Berggren82,Berggren96,Madrid05,HSNP2007}.

 Suppose that we have a scatterer with several semi-infinite leads attached to it.
 For simplicity and concreteness, we hereafter restrict ourselves to the tight-binding model for the lead Hamiltonians.
 The total Hamiltonian is of the form